trox115/TheNextWeb/README.md

 your@pc:~$ cd nextweb

 ```
-then in your browser you open index.html
+then in your browser, you open index.html

 ## Show your support